2amigos/yii2-usuario/docs/index.md

 > `./yii migrate --migrationPath=@yii/rbac/migrations`.
 > Also, namespaced migrations were introduced in Yii 2.0.10, so before using them consider updating your framework
 > installation version.
+> If you are using a Yii 2 version prior to 2.0.10, you'll have to copy the migrations located on
+> `vendor/2amigos/yii2-usuario/src/User/Migration`, remove its namespaces and add it to your @app/migrations folder.

 #### Step 3 - Configure